 Strains

-All the wild strains were obtained from the CeNDR (Table S1){Cook, 2017 #3365 and maintained at 20°C on nematode growth medium (NGM) Plates on a diet of E. coli OP50.
+All the wild strains were obtained from CeNDR (Table S1){Cook, 2017 #3365 and maintained at 20°C on nematode growth medium (NGM) plates on a diet of E. coli OP50.
 Near isogenic lines (NILs) were generated using a procedure described previously {Evans, 2018 #3548} by crossing BRC20067 and DL238.
-Each NIL strain harbors double recombinations occurred at different locations of ChrⅤ[not sure we use proper Roman symbols elsewhere, check consistency] generated by crossing two single recombinant strains, followed by six times backcrossing with BRC20067 to change the other five chromosomes into the BRC20067 background.
+Each NIL strain harbors recombination breakpoints at different locations of ChrV generated by crossing two single recombinant strains, followed by six times backcrossing with BRC20067 to change the other five chromosomes into the BRC20067 background.

-Propionate Sensitivity Assay
+Propionate sensitivity assays

 A 2 M propionic acid stock solution was prepared in a chemical hood.
-For 40 ml solution, 6 ml propionic acid (sigma, #402907), 13.5 ml 5 M NaOH, and 20.5 ml H2O were mixed together, and the pH was adjusted to 6.0 with NaOH.
-The solution was filter sterilized and stored at 4°C. On day 0, arrested L1 animals were placed on seeded plates with propionate and after incubation for two days, animals that proceeded through development we evaluated as survivors.
-Propionic acid survival rate was calculated as the proportion of survivors over the total number of L1 animals at day 0.
+For 40 ml solution, 6 ml propionic acid (sigma, #402907), 13.5 ml 5 M sodium hydroxide, and 20.5 ml water were mixed together, and the pH was adjusted to 6.0 with sodium hydroxide.
+The solution was filter sterilized and stored at 4°C. On day 0, arrested L1 animals were placed on seeded plates with propionate and after incubation for two days, animals that developed beyond the L1 stage were evaluated as survivors.
+Propionic acid survival rate was calculated as the proportion of animals that have developed beyond the L1 stage over the total number of L1 animals at day 0.
 Biological triplicate experiments with three technical replicates were performed.
-For the large panel of wild isolates, 100 mM propionate was used in five biological replicates, each with four technical replicates.

-Genome-Wide Association Mapping
+For the panel of 132 wild isolates, 100 mM propionate was used in five biological replicates, each with four technical replicates.
+The scale of this experiment required us to split the strains into three sets.
+To process the data, we first took the mean of the four technical replicates and removed biological replicate outliers, which were defined by mean + 1.5 x standard deviation.
+Next, we corrected the strain phenotype data for biological replicate and strain set using a linear model with the formula (phenotype ~ biological replicate + strain set).
+After this regression analysis, we removed outlier replicates as above and took the mean of the remaining replicate residuals per strain (Supp Data XX - input mapping phenotype).
+The phenotype data were used for association mappings.

-Heritability Calculations
+Heritability calculations

 For dose-response experiments, broad-sense heritability (H2) estimates were calculated using the lmer function in the lme4 package with the following linear mixed-model (phenotype ~ 1 + (1|strain)).
 H2was then calculated as the fraction of the total variance that can be explained by the random component (strain) of the mixed model.
 For the complete dose-response experiment, we calculated H2 per dose.
 For the fine-scale dose response experiment, we subsampled three replicates twelve independent times for H2calculations.

-Power Analysis
+Power analysis